Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 September 2025 22.27.45 UTC
+- WIB: Senin, 8 September 2025 23.33.02 UTC
-- WITA: Senin, 8 September 2025 23.27.45 UTC
+- WITA: Selasa, 9 September 2025 00.33.02 UTC
-- WIT: Selasa, 9 September 2025 00.27.45 UTC
+- WIT: Selasa, 9 September 2025 01.33.02 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: success
+Kategori: technology